Henderson, Nevada

 Cultural World

 Another under the radar recommendation – check out the Henderson Libraries.
-Excellent message boards, book sales in traditional Dewey-numbered goodness.
+Traditional Dewey-numbered goodness, excellent message boards, and fundraising book sales hosted by the Friends of the Henderson Libraries.

 Casinos

-Fiesta, Green Valley Ranch
+Green Valley Ranch

 Downtown

-We are fans of Chef Flemming’s bake shop, the Thursday Farmers Market and events at the convention center and the Henderson Events Plaza.
+We are fans of Chef Flemming’s Bake Shop, the Thursday Farmers Market and events at the convention center and the Henderson Events Plaza.
 Ample free parking!
+More about Water Street here.

 Ethel M Cactus Garden